-No Police Staff, or Police Officers are sought by DPA.
+No funding for Police Staff, or Police Officers, is sought by DPA, from the Step Change Growth Programme for 2005/2006.

 The primary cost to the DPA in delivering its strand will be in developing and delivering corporate and local publicity and communication.
 There needs to be a marketing strategy, which will work in three phases.
 It will: